A Wildlife Rehabilitator’s Guide To Basic And Specialized Supplies

 I am not a fan of leg bands.
 Over the years I have had to remove leg bands that were applied too tight or too loose.
 The band on the left of the photo is one I removed from a Swainson’s hawk.
 The bird came in emaciated due to poor hunting success.
 It died.
 The hawk had been removed from its nest several months previously and banded in a high school science project.
 The band was exceedingly tight.
 Pelicans come to me with the same problem.
 It angers me because there is little to no useful scientific data gathered from banding birds that pass through wildlife rehabilitation centers.
 If you search through the NCBI index, you will find that no useful information was ever gathered through banding programs at wildlife rehabilitation centers since the NCBI went digital in 1962.
 When I want to keep track of a specific animal, I put a small dab of hot pink children’s nail polish on the tip of an ear or tail feather.
 It wears off after a month.

 Animal abuse is a particular sore point for me.
 Texas Parks & Wildlife once tricked me into rehabilitating a wild parrot with a broken wing until it could fly again.
-Then, without informing me, they strapped a battery pack to its shoulders, placed two antenna on its head and tracked its flight in the Rio Grande Valley until it died of starvation.
+Then, without informing me, they strapped a battery pack to its shoulders, placed two antennas on its head and tracked its flight in the Rio Grande Valley until it died of starvation.

 Turtle And Tortoise Repair Supplies